-CALL FOR ENTRIES: Mobile Journalism Awards recognizes excellence in non-fiction storytelling produced by journalists with smartphones.
+CALL FOR ENTRIES: Mobile Journalism Awards recognizes excellence in non-fiction storytelling produced with smartphones, mobile and pocket cameras.

 What makes these awards special?

 These are the ‘Academy Awards’ and ‘Pulitzers’ for Mobile Journalism.

 Visit http://mobilejournalismawards.com for additional details and a video that explains more about how to submit your work on the FilmFreeway platform.

 The categories and criteria for each are listed in the right hand column of this page.